thomasmauerer/hassio-addons/samba-backup/DOCS.md

 ### Option: `mqtt_host`

 If using an external mqtt broker, the hostname/URL of the broker.
-See [Status Notifications](#status-notifications) for additional infos.
+See [MQTT Status Notifications](#mqtt-status-notifications) for additional infos.

 **Note**: _Do not set this option if you want to use the (on-device) Mosquitto broker addon._